• Skip to primary navigation

 The reason for mouse running slower or getting stuck could be due an update waiting to installed on your computer.

-2. On the next screen, select Windows Update in the left-pane.
-In the right-pane, scroll down and click on Check For Updates button.
+2. Select Windows Update in the left pane and click on Check For Updates button in the right-pane.

-3. Allow Windows to check for updates and follow the instructions to download and Install Updates (If available).
+Allow Windows to check for updates and follow the instructions to download and Install Updates (If updates are available).

 12. Is the Mouse Defective?